Land pollution and our Contaminated Land Strategy

 - review of aerial photography for 1940, 1944 and 2002

-- a review of information held within our archives since 1990 - this contains much information on remedial work carried out on newly developed sites.
+- a review of information held in our archives since 1990 – including information on remedial work carried out on newly developed sites

-A land-use history report is available for £145.
+A land-use history report is available for £210 plus VAT.

 Developers' guide to contaminated land

-We have produced a developers' guide to contaminated land [PDF, 4.5 MB], which has been written to provide guidance to anyone who is proposing to develop, or is involved in the development of land that may be affected by contamination.
+Our developers' guide to contaminated land [PDF, 4.5 MB] is for anyone involved in the development of land that might be contaminated.

 Contaminated Land Strategy